ai03-2725/another-keyboard-builder/README.md

 ## Usage

+There are two methods of use: As a CLI tool, or as a web app.

-Plategen as a standalone tool:
+#### Plategen as a standalone tool:
 ```
 plategen.py [-h] [-ct CUTOUT_TYPE] [-cr CUTOUT_RADIUS] [-st STAB_TYPE]
                    [-sr STAB_RADIUS] [-at ACOUSTICS_TYPE]